vesoft-inc/nebula/README.md

 * SQL-like query language

 ## How can I get Nebula ##
-**Nebula** source code is available here on [`GitHub`](https://github.com/vesoft-inc/nebula).
-The currently release is version 0.1.
-Please refer the `Release Notes` here for details.
-You can also download [`docker` ](https://www.docker.com/get-started)image to try it.
-More details on how to get Nebula image click [`Get Started`](https://github.com/vesoft-inc/nebula/blob/master/docs/get-started.md).
+Apart from installing **Nebula Graph** from source code, you can use the [official Nebula Graph image](https://hub.docker.com/r/vesoft/nebula-graph/tags).
+For more details on how to install Nebula Graph, see [Get Started](get-started/).

 ## How can I contribute ##
 As the team behind **Nebula**, we fully commit to the community and all-in to the open source project.
 All the core features are and will be implemented in the open source repository.